Jojo4GH/nav/README.md

 theme = "Retro"
 simpleTheme = "Monochrome" # Used for terminals with less color capabilities (see: accessibility.simpleColors)

-# The following colors can also be explizitly set (default: theme/simpleTheme colors):
+# The following colors can also be explicitly set (default: theme/simpleTheme colors):
 path = "#FFFFFF"
 filter = "#FFFFFF"
 filterMarker = "#FFFFFF"